- Dementia is a progressive neurodegenerative disease that causes a decline in cognitive function, including memory loss.

-Non-medication approaches can first be explored when these behaviors are severe and may cause harm to the patient or others.
+Non-medication approaches can first be explored when these behaviors are severe and may cause harm to the person with dementia or others.
 Oftentimes, behavior and mood symptoms can be triggered by stressors such as sudden change or misconstrued threats, by drug side effects, or by an untreated infection or illness.
-Some therapies that improve cognition in Dementia patients and potentially slow Dementia progression are:
+Some therapies that can improve cognition in individuals with dementia and potentially slow disease progression are:

 - Physical Exercise